hsogo/gazeparser/GazeParser/docs/rec/setup.rst

 **Exposure (for OptiTrack V100R2, V120Slim)**
     Adjust exposure duration of the camera unit.

-Run GazeParser.Tracker on the Recorder PC and inspect the camera image.
+Run SimpleGazeTracker on the Recorder PC and inspect the camera image.
 Figure 5 shows an example of good recording condition.
 The pupil is colored in blue and the first purkinje image is marked.